Amphibians

 species in Australia

-the other two families have been woth us since we were part of
+the other two families have been with us since we were

 We unfortunately

-has been multipying into large numbers and spreading across vast areas
+has been multiplying into large numbers and spreading

 Further